jeremyikwuje/monierate-website/src/blog/7-best-apps-like-chipper-cash-in-nigeria.md

 ### 4. Bitnob
 Bitnob is a digital currency transfer app that you can use to send and receive money, both in Nigeria and internationally.
 It also has a virtual dollar card that you can use to make online payments.

 Bitnob usually has better exchange rates than Chipper Cash.
-For example, if you exchange [NGN to USD](https://monierate.com/converter/bitnob?Amount=1&From=USD&To=NGN) on Bitnob, you will pay N947 for every $1.
+For example, at the time of writing this post, if you exchange [NGN to USD](https://monierate.com/converter/bitnob?Amount=1&From=USD&To=NGN) on Bitnob, you will pay N947 for every $1.
 On Chipper Cash, you will pay N964 for every $1.
 This means that you will save N17 for every $1 you buy on Bitnob.

 The Bitnob virtual dollar card costs $1 to create and you are charged $1 or 1% when you fund the card.

-Here are some of the benefits of using Bitnob:
+**Here are some of the benefits of using Bitnob:**

 -   You can hold, send, and receive Bitcoin, USDT, and USDC.
 -   You can send USD and BTC to other Bitnob users.